Eight injured in Tel Aviv car ramming and stabbing attack, Israeli officials say - KESQ

 Palestinian Islamic Jihad (PIJ) also praised Tuesday’s attack, saying it’s the “response of the resistance to what is happening in Jenin,” a statement said.

-The PIJ did not claim responsibility for the attack in the statement citing a leading member of the group, Khaled Al Batsh.
+The PIJ did not claim responsibility for the attack in the statement.

 The-CNN-Wire